 Using statin drugs to reduce cholesterol doesn't make sense, considering the extreme side effects of statins that can occur.

 But the drugs do make sense in certain situations.
-I don't hesitate to prescribe statin drugs for men who are 45–75 years old and who have diagnosed cardiovascular disease and/or significant risk factors for heart disease, including:
+I don't hesitate to prescribe statin drugs for men who are less than 75 years old who have diagnosed cardiovascular disease and/or significant risk factors for heart disease, including:

 - Low HDL,